China's winter sports equipment industry snowballs

 China has also experienced explosive development in recent years despite being a latecomer in winter sports.
 China now has 654 standard ice rinks, a surge of 317 percent from 2015, and the number of ski resorts reached 803, up from 568 in 2015.

 All this has fueled the business of equipment makers and bodes well for the long-term market.
-According to China's development plan, the total scale of the country's winter sports industry will hit 1 trillion yuan (157.2 billion U.S. dollars) by 2025.
+According to China's development plan, the total scale of the country's winter sports industry will hit 1 trillion yuan by 2025.

 An increasing number of stores selling winter sports equipment, including suits, helmets, gloves and snowboards are popping up in large Chinese cities, though sometimes the prices for skiing-related merchandise are considered a bit high.

-"For average skiers, a whole set could run from 2,000 to 10,000 yuan (310 to 1,570 U.S. dollars), but I think most buyers are white collar workers, earning above 10,000 a month," said Wang Juan, a sales manager at a chain store in downtown Nanjing.
+"For average skiers, a whole set could run from 2,000 to 10,000 yuan, but I think most buyers are white collar workers, earning above 10,000 a month," said Wang Juan, a sales manager at a chain store in downtown Nanjing.

 Data from online marketplace JD.com showed that during last year's "Double 11" shopping festival, orders of ski-related equipment on the platform were 23 times higher than the previous year, while the transaction volume for ice sports equipment increased 15 times year-on-year.